HATlab-UVIC/HATlab-HoloLens2UnityResearchMode/README.md

 - how to send image to laptop using basic socket.
 (Python server script in `python` folder)
 - how to obtain IMU data. (`Assets/Scenes/ImuViewSample.unity`)

+Added by the HATlab team

+- ability to send save point cloud data by added to TCPServer.py
+- ability to save images, video and point cloud files to holoLens storage
+- replaced the buttons with voice commands

 # Compatibility
 - Unity 2019.4*
 - Visual Studio 2019